 The longer the focal length and the wider the aperture, the more difficult it is to focus.
 This is characteristic of all rangefinder cameras.
 I did manage to bring the CL to its limits with very fast/long lenses.
 But I was able to get very decent focus with the f/2 aperture of the 40 and the f/4 aperture of the 90.
 In both cases, there was enough depth of field to compensate for the eventual inaccuracy.

-With an old camera, all kind of issues may occur
+With an old camera such as the Leica CL analogue rangefinder, all kind of issues may occur

 As I wrote earlier, you start in a kind of adventure with any of the cameras which are featured in The M Files.
 I got some of them on loan, others I was able to acquire from other enthusiasts whom I told about my project and who were happy to make a contribution in the form of a special price.

-Of the CL I was told that it might have shutter issues.
+Of the Leica CL analogue rangefinder camera I was told that it might have shutter issues.
 And so it was.
 In some pictures, the upper part of the image is not exposed at all.
 A pity of course and a lesson for everybody to test any camera (old or new, recently serviced or long-time neglected, very familiar or unknown) before using it for an important assignment.

 I added some of the more or less ruined pictures to this text because I have a strong feeling that this is the stuff that really belongs to a project like The M Files (and because some of them are otherwise nice pictures).

 I have mainly used the Summicron-C 40/2 so far.
 If you attach it to the Leica CL analogue rangefinder camera, you see 40 and 50 millimetre frame lines, both clearly designated with “40” and “50”, which is a nice feature.
 The lens is super tiny and featherlight (148 grams, I always refer to lens plus both caps plus hood) especially when you look at the respectable f/2 maximum aperture.